HurricaneA/cabbageApps-frontend/README.md

 Things to Note

 - Make sure to change the baseurl in redux/action-creators/index.ts file
-- No testing or storybook was done as this is my first project ever on typescript and it took a while to code the frontend.
+- No testing was done as this is my first project ever on typescript and it took a while to code the frontend.
+- Added a bit of stories in typescript.
 - The project was not done within 3-5 hours and I did it while learning typescript + typescript redux.

 ## Contact